 Two days should be enough, but never offer more than five.
 Extend your deadline if you want, but only once.
 Once the clock expires, move on no matter what—if they haven’t accepted by now, they’re just not that into you.

-Sonya Meloff and Jamie Scarborough are the co-founders of Sales Talent Agency, Canada’s largest sales recruitment company and #181 on the PROFIT 500 Ranking of Canada’s Fastest Growing Companies in 2014.
-Meloff was on the PROFIT/Chatelaine W100 ranking of Canada’s Top Female Entrepreneurs in 2010, 2011, 2013, 2014 and 2015.
-Scarborough is an accomplished sales leader and speaker specializing in how companies find, attract, choose and equip sales talent.
+Sonya Meloff and Jamie Scarborough are the co-founders of Sales Talent Agency, Canada’s largest sales recruitment company and named on the list of GROWTH 500 Ranking of Canada’s Fastest Growing Companies in 2018.